What makes Ruby's blocks great

 squares = [1, 2, 3, 4].map() do |v|

-# Ruby detail: the `next` is optional for the last expression, it always has a `next`
+# Ruby detail: the `next` is optional for the last expression, the `next` is implicit

 next v ** 2